-- Also introduced is the "SEP Field" of Life, the Universe and Everything, which makes things invisible very practically and effectively by causing people to believe that whatever is inside the field is Somebody Else's Problem.
+- Also introduced is the "SEP Field" of Life The Universe And Everything, which makes things invisible very practically and effectively by causing people to believe that whatever is inside the field is Somebody Else's Problem.

-- In David Eddings Sparhawk series of books, there are several different approaches to invisibility.
+- In the Sparhawk series of books, there are several different approaches to invisibility.
 The one most frequently seen, used by the Child-Goddess Aphrael (also known as 'The Nimble Goddess' or 'That damn sneaky thief that you just can't hate even though she just robbed you blind 'cuz her smile is so cute'), is basically this - she magically diverts people's attention, so they sorta' know you're there, but they don't pay attention to you.
 They'll even step out of the way to let you past, without noticing that they're doing it.